sanjayaksaxena/wink-composer/README.md

 ## Low-Code, AI-Native Streaming Intelligence

 [<img align="right" src="https://decisively.github.io/wink-logos/logo-title.png" width="100px" >](http://winkjs.org/)

-WinkComposer is an **upcoming Open Source** low‑code, AI‑native streaming‑analytics framework on Node.js.
-It turns continuous data streams into actionable insights via a reactive processing graph, domain ontologies, and an LLM‑powered reasoning layer that delivers root‑cause analysis and recommendations.
+WinkComposer is an **upcoming** Open Source, high-performance JavaScript framework built on Node.js for real-time streaming analytics.
+It transforms continuous data streams into actionable insights using a reactive processing graph that intelligently manages workloads.

-## What is wink-composer?

-WinkComposer is a high‑performance JavaScript framework for real‑time streaming analytics.
-It intelligently manages streaming work items, prioritising control and data messages while maintaining back‑pressure and adaptive yielding for maximum responsiveness.
+This graph prioritizes control and data messages, manages backpressure effectively, and uses adaptive yielding to stay responsive under varying loads.
+It ensures that both asynchronous and synchronous operations are executed efficiently without overwhelming the system.

-Each graph node is lightweight and modular, designed to efficiently execute streaming-analytics algorithms in real time.
-The framework supports both synchronous CPU‑bound operations and asynchronous I/O‑bound processes, making it versatile for IoT, smart infrastructure, telematics, finance, and more.
-Statistical methods and machine‑learning algorithms are integrated directly into the engine and enriched by a knowledge graph that unifies business objects, patterns, and events.
-By persisting in graph databases such as Neo4j or ArangoDB, the knowledge graph forms a digital twin of your domain, empowering richer queries and delivering deeper insights.
+Each graph node is lightweight and modular, designed to execute streaming algorithms in real time.
+Nodes support both CPU-bound operations—such as filtering, transformation, and specialized algorithms for aggregation, statistical analysis, anomaly detection, and more—and I/O-bound tasks like database queries or LLM-based inference.
+This versatility makes WinkComposer suitable for domains such as IoT, telematics, smart infrastructure, finance, and healthcare.

+WinkComposer goes beyond basic analytics by integrating statistical methods and machine learning algorithms directly into its streaming engine.
+A built-in knowledge graph unifies business entities, patterns, and events.
+By persisting it in graph databases like Neo4j or ArangoDB, it forms a digital twin of your domain—enabling semantically rich queries and deeper contextual insights.

-WinkComposer leverages an ontology-driven, LLM-powered reasoning framework to analyze events, patterns, and data, uncover root causes, and deliver actionable recommendations.
-This supports near real-time insights, enabling faster, smarter decisions.
-Additionally, it helps support teams resolve issues quickly and accelerates onboarding with contextual learning for new team members.
+At its core, WinkComposer includes an ontology-driven, LLM-powered reasoning layer that analyzes event streams to uncover patterns, identify root causes, and generate real-time, actionable recommendations.
+This empowers teams to make faster decisions, resolve issues efficiently, and onboard new members more effectively through embedded contextual knowledge.

-### Our Focus
-1. **Ease of Use**: Focus on your application logic without worrying about underlying complexities.

-1. **Open Source/Weight LLMs**: Prioritizing smaller Open Source and efficient LLMs to empower developers.

-1. **Extensibility**: Modular, loosely coupled components built for contribution.

-1. **Safety & Security**: Responsible AI and OpenSSF compliance.

 ## Key Features

 ### Reactive Graph Execution
-- **Adaptive Yield Threshold** keeps the event loop smooth.
+- Adaptive Yield Threshold keeps the event loop responsive.

-- **Back‑pressure Management** prevents overload during peak streams.
+- Backpressure Management handles peak loads without memory overflow.

-- **Priority Scheduling** (control > data > async messages).
+- Priority Scheduling ensures control > data > async messages.

-- **Monitoring Hooks & Memory Tracking** built in.
+- Built-in Monitoring & Memory Tracking for observability.

-- **Node-Level Error Containment**: Node errors are captured and handled locally, ensuring the graph continues running smoothly.

-- **Periodic Graph Snapshots**: Save graph state periodically to aid fast recovery.
+- Node-Level Error Isolation prevents local failures from crashing the graph.

+- Periodic Snapshots enable quick recovery from faults.

-### Low‑Code Graph DSL
+### Low-Code Graph DSL
-- Declarative JSON/YAML definition of processing pipelines.
+- Define pipelines in a declarative manner.

-- Drag‑and‑drop UI planned.
+- Drag-and-drop UI is already planned.

-### Plugin based Node Architecture
+### Plugin-Based Node Architecture
-- Well-defined pattern for new plugin development
+- Simple plugin pattern for custom node development.

-- Rich starter pack such as comprehensive streaming statistics, threshold/anomaly detectors, count-min sktech and MQTT/Kafka source connectors to Neo4j/Parquet sinks.
+- Includes rich starter pack: statistical summaries, anomaly detectors, Count-Min Sketch, MQTT/Kafka sources, and Neo4j/Parquet sinks.

-- Numerical stability
+- Emphasis on numerical stability.

 ### Ontology, Knowledge Graph & Digital Twin
-- Domain‑specific ontologies captured in a graph DB (Neo4j, ArangoDB).
+- Ontologies modeled in graph DBs like Neo4j or ArangoDB.

-- Patterns, aggregates, and events stored as first‑class nodes/edges.
+- Patterns, aggregates, and events as first-class graph elements.

-- Query the digital twin for impact analysis, what‑if simulations, and contextual recommendations.
+- Query the digital twin for root cause, impact, and what-if analysis.

-- **LLM‑assisted reasoning** layer explains anomalies and surfaces root causes.
+- LLM-assisted reasoning explains anomalies and suggests next steps.

+## Our Focus

+1. Ease of Use – A declarative design simplifies development and enables rapid iteration.

+1. Extensibility – Modular, loosely coupled components for easy customization and contributions.

+1. Open Source & Lightweight LLMs – Prioritizing efficient, accessible models for developers.

+1. Safety & Security – Aligned with responsible AI principles and OpenSSF best practices.

-## Contributions are welcome
+## Contributions Welcome

-We are in early development — join the conversation in [GitHub Discussions](https://github.com/winkjs/wink-composer/discussions) or email us at wink@graype.in.
+WinkComposer is in active early development — we invite you to [join the conversation on GitHub Discussions](https://github.com/winkjs/wink-composer/discussions) or reach out via email at wink@graype.in.

-Together, let’s shape the future of real‑time streaming analytics!
+Let’s shape the future of real-time streaming analytics together!

 ## About winkJS
 [WinkJS](https://github.com/winkjs) is a family of open source packages for **Natural Language Processing**, **Machine Learning**, and **Statistical Analysis** in Javascript.
 The code is **thoroughly documented** for easy human comprehension and has a **test coverage of ~100%** for reliability to build production grade solutions.